JoachimClemens/Evidential-FastSLAM/README.md

 The Evidential FastSLAM algorithm represents the world using a grid-map and utilizes a Rao-Blackwellized particle filter in order to approximate the joint distribution of path and map.
 In contrast to other grid-map-based SLAM approaches, a belief function is used instead of a single occupancy probability to model the state of a grid cell.
 It allows one to assign mass not only to the singletons of the hypotheses space, but also to all subsets.
-As a consequence, the algorithm is able to express the uncertainty in the map more explicit and one can distinguish between different uncertainty dimension that are indistinguishable in a probabilistic grid map.
+As a consequence, the algorithm is able to express the uncertainty in the map more explicitly and one can distinguish between different uncertainty dimensions that are indistinguishable in a probabilistic grid map.
 This additional information can be used for navigation tasks like path planning or active exploration.

 ### Paper Describing the Approach